-- By providing a welcoming and safe environment - By delivering a skills-based curriculum, applying the best of the independent and state sectors to deliver breadth of opportunity and pupil enrichment - By responding promptly to a pupil's or parent's concerns about the school or other pupils - By marking registers accurately and punctually during morning and afternoon registration.
-If a pupil arrives at school after the close of register (30 minutes after the start of the session) without a written or previously notified explanation, the lateness will be recorded as an unauthorised absence and the pupil's name recorded in the late book in case of a fire drill - By publishing and displaying attendance statistics and school attendance targets - By celebrating good and improved attendance

-• By monitoring pupils' attendance and informing parents/carers in writing of irregular attendance; arranging meetings with them if necessary and referring the family to the EWS or implementing relevant actions as agreed with parents if the irregular attendance continues.
+- By providing a welcoming and safe environment - By delivering a skills-based curriculum, applying the best of the independent and state sectors to deliver breadth of opportunity and pupil enrichment - Involving pupils in attendance through an attendance reward system - By responding promptly to a pupil's or parent's concerns about the school or other pupils - By marking registers accurately and punctually during morning and afternoon registration.
+If a pupil arrives at school after the close of register (30 minutes after the start of the session) without a written or previously notified explanation, the lateness will be recorded as an unauthorised absence and the pupil's name recorded in the late book in case of a fire drill - By publishing and displaying attendance statistics and school attendance targets - By celebrating good and improved attendance - By monitoring pupils' attendance and informing parents/carers in writing of irregular attendance; arranging meetings with them if necessary and referring the family to the EWS or implementing relevant actions as agreed with parents if the irregular attendance continues.